South Dublin, Co. Dublin

 The Board also included 11 ex-officio Guardians, making a total of 44.
 The population falling within the Union at the 1831 census had been 182,767 with Divisions ranging in size from Whitechurch (population 2,921) to South City (140,000).

-The part of Dublin to the south of the River Liffey was formed the separate North Dublin Poor Law Union.
+The part of Dublin to the north of the River Liffey was formed the separate North Dublin Poor Law Union.

 The Poor Law Commissioners published a map of the new South Dublin union in their 1840 Annual Report: